Green Day: 1995–2002: Middle years and decline in popularity

-In 1995, a single for the Angus soundtrack was released, entitled "J.A.R.".
-The single debuted at number one on the Billboard Modern Rock Tracks chart.
-The song was followed by the band's fourth studio album, Insomniac, which was released in fall 1995.
-Insomniac was a much darker and heavier response to the band's newfound popularity, compared to the more melodic Dookie.
-The album opened to a warm critical reception, earning 4 out of 5 stars from Rolling Stone, which said "In punk, the good stuff unfolds and gains meaning as you listen without sacrificing any of its electric, haywire immediacy.
+In 1995, a single titled "J.A.R." for the Angus soundtrack was released and debuted at number one on the Billboard Modern Rock Tracks chart.
+The band's fourth studio album Insomniac was released in the fall.
+Compared to the more melodic Dookie, Insomniac was a much darker and heavier response to the band's newfound popularity.
+The album opened to warm critical reception, earning 4 of 5 stars from Rolling Stone, which said "In punk, the good stuff unfolds and gains meaning as you listen without sacrificing any of its electric, haywire immediacy.
 And Green Day are as good as this stuff gets."
 The singles released from Insomniac were "Geek Stink Breath", "Stuck with Me", "Brain Stew/Jaded", and "Walking Contradiction".

 Though the album did not approach the success of Dookie, it sold three million copies in the United States.
-The album earned the band award nominations for Favorite Artist, Favorite Hard Rock Artist, and Favorite Alternative Artist at the 1996 American Music Awards, and the video for "Walking Contradiction" got the band a Grammy nomination for Best Video, Short Form, in addition to a Best Special Effects nomination at the MTV Video Music Awards.
+The album earned the band award nominations for Favorite Artist, Favorite Hard Rock Artist, and Favorite Alternative Artist at the 1996 American Music Awards, and the video for "Walking Contradiction" earned the band nominations for Best Video, Short Form, at the Grammys, in addition to Best Special Effects at the MTV Video Music Awards.
 After that, the band abruptly canceled a European tour, citing exhaustion.

-After a brief hiatus in 1996, Green Day began work on its next album in 1997.
-From the outset, both the band and Cavallo agreed that the album had to be different from its previous albums.
+Following a brief hiatus in 1996, Green Day began work on their next album in 1997.
+From the outset, Cavallo and the band agreed it had to be different from previous albums.
 The result was Nimrod, an experimental deviation from the band's standard melodic punk rock.
-The album was released in October 1997.
-It provided a variety of music, from punk, pop, hardcore, folk, surf rock, ska, and the acoustic ballad, "Good Riddance (Time of Your Life)".Myers, 2006. pp. 152-153 Nimrod entered the charts at number 10.
-The mainstream success of "Good Riddance" won the band an MTV Video Award for Best Alternative Video.
-The song was also used in the second "clip show" episode of Seinfeld and on two episodes of ER.

-The other singles released from Nimrod were "Nice Guys Finish Last", "Hitchin' a Ride" and "Redundant".
-The band made a guest appearance in an episode of King of the Hill, which aired in 1997.
+The album was released in October 1997 and provided a variety of music, from punk, pop, hardcore, folk, surf rock, and ska, to the acoustic ballad "Good Riddance (Time of Your Life)".Myers, 2006. pp. 152–153 Nimrod entered the Billboard charts at Number 10.
+The mainstream success of "Good Riddance (Time of Your Life)" won the band an MTV Video Award for Best Alternative Video.
+The song was used in the second clip show episode of Seinfeld and two episodes of ER.
+The other singles released from Nimrod were "Nice Guys Finish Last", "Hitchin' a Ride", and "Redundant".
+The band made a guest appearance in an episode of King of the Hill later that year.
 In late 1997 and most of 1998, Green Day embarked on a tour in support of Nimrod.Spitz, 2006, p.
-134 In 1999, guitarist Jason White began supporting the band during concerts as a rhythm guitarist.
+134 In 1999, Jason White began supporting the band during concerts as guitarist.